#NationalHCAW

 A huge thank you to everyone who has take part in the national week this year, looking forward to working with you over the year ahead to make sure there is NO PLACE FOR HATE IN THE UK #SafePlaceForAll

-17-24-30 takes it's name from the dates of the three attacks; the 17th April, 24th April and 30th April.
+17-24-30 takes the first part of its name from the dates of the three attacks: the 17th of April 24th April and 30th April.

 In January 2019 we formally changed our name to 17-24-30 National Hate Crime Awareness Week also referred to as 17-24-30 or 17-24-30 NationalHCAW.